NaraMB/TerraformTemplate/README.md

 6. Github actions to automate the infrastructure deployment

 ## Installations
 Any IDE supporting python and terraform can be used.
-I've used pycharm.
+I have used VS code.

 It's preferable to install terraform locally and play with some tutorials.
 Install terraform locally from documentation here: [terraform installation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)